Who Was Augustus Caesar?

 With every set and repetition, every time you are consistent and record your training, acknowledge that you are making progress.

-We should focus on what we have accomplished and not on what we still have to do, at least to acknowledge that we are making good progress.
+Focus on what you have accomplished and not on what you still have to do.
+At the least, acknowledge whenever you make progress.